walunjakarsachinedu/drag-and-drop-plugin/README.md

       </div>
     </div>
     <br><br>
-    <div class="txt">Note: drag1 can be drop on both drop1 & drop2, while drag2 can only be drop on drop2</div>
+    <div class="txt">Note: drag1 can be dropped on both drop1 & drop2, while drag2 can only be dropped on drop2</div>
   </div>
   ```
 </details>